garethmj/cassandra-migrate/README.md

 * A proper CQL lexer and parser.
 I can't find one in Go so I guess I'd have to write one?
 This would really help in a number of ways.
 * Migrate down.
 At the moment we only go forwards.
 Very progressive.
 But not always what you want.
 * In-file meta-data.
 Something that a parser would be really helpful for.
 But being able to add meaningful annotation to a CQL file would be ace.
+* Validate checksums: We sha1sum all the files and add that info to the schema_version table but never audit it.
+* Stop fmt.Printf'ing and use a logger instead.
+* Manage dependencies.